alttester/EXAMPLES-Python-Android-with-Appium-AltTrashCat/README.md

 **How to run the tests:**
 1. Open the AltTester® Desktop
 2. Instrument the TrashCat application using the latest version of AltTester® Unity SDK - for additional information you can follow [this tutorial](https://alttester.com/walkthrough-tutorial-upgrading-trashcat-to-2-0-x/#Instrument%20TrashCat%20with%20AltTester%20Unity%20SDK%20v.2.0.x).
-The app needs to be included under the project.
+The app needs to be included under the app/ folder that you need to create inside the project.
 3. `./run-tests_android.sh` command in your terminal